gregdetre/healthyselfjournal/docs/planning/250917c_publish_to_pypi.md

 - The `gjdutils` CLI under `src/gjdutils/cli/pypi/` is tightly coupled to `gjdutils` (hard-coded package name in checks, metadata queries, install commands, and version existence checks).
 - Reusing as-is would require generalization (package name parameterization, metadata discovery), which adds maintenance and risk.
-- Recommendation: use the standard Build + Twine flow for `examinedlifejournal` now.
+- Recommendation: use the standard Build + Twine flow for `healthyselfjournal` now.
 If we later want a reusable publisher, we can extract a generic helper.

 ### Risks & mitigations